grafana/mimir/docs/sources/tools/query-tee.md

 # Query-tee

-The query-tee is a standalone tool which can be used for testing purposes to compare the query results and performances of two Grafana Mimir clusters.
+The query-tee is a standalone tool that you can use for testing purposes when comparing the query results and performances of two Grafana Mimir clusters.
 The two Mimir clusters compared by the query-tee must ingest the same exact series and samples.

 The query-tee exposes Prometheus-compatible read API endpoints and acts as a proxy.